-Modified DASH intervention feasible for African-AmericansJanuary 28th, 2013 in Health
+Modified DASH intervention feasible for African-AmericansJanuary 28, 2013 in Medicine & Health / Health

 (HealthDay)—For African-Americans in an under-resourced community, use of a modified Dietary Approaches to Stop Hypertension (DASH)-intervention is feasible, according to a study published online Jan.
 10 in the U.S. Centers for Disease Control and Prevention's Preventing Chronic Disease.